cosine bell

 mesh

 Two global mesh variants are tested, quasi-uniform (QU) and icosohydral.
-There are also variants to test convergence in space, time, or both space and time.
+There are also variants to test convergence in space, time, or both space and time as well as the restart test.
 In addition, the tests can be set up with or without the viz step.
-Thus, there are 12 variants of the task:
+Thus, there are 14 variants of the task:

 ocean/spherical/icos/cosine_bell/convergence_both/with_viz